 We offer services to hospitals and medical centers, clinics, community organizations, and disability advocate groups that are interested in establishing specialty clinics for this underserved population.

-Our physician, Stephen Corey, MD, is a specialist in obstetrics and gynecology and is a faculty clinician at the University of Pittsburgh Department of Obstetrics, Gynecology & Reproductive Science.
+Our physician, Dr. John A. Harris, is a specialist in obstetrics and gynecology and is a faculty clinician at the University of Pittsburgh Department of Obstetrics, Gynecology & Reproductive Science.

-Joining Dr. Corey, Peter Bulova, MD assistant professor of General Internal Medicine and director of the Down Syndrome Center at UPMC Montefiore, provides internal medicine consultation.
-Dr. Bulova sees patients at the Center for Women with Disabilities on Thursday afternoons.
+Joining Dr. Harris, Peter Bulova, MD assistant professor of General Internal Medicine and director of the Down Syndrome Center at UPMC Montefiore, provides internal medicine consultation.
+Dr. Bulova sees patients at the Center for Women with Disabilities on Friday afternoons.

 The Disability Resource Center at UPMC works to identify and expand the network of clinical services at UPMC for people with disabilities.